jsenecal/frr-talos-extension/docs/DEPLOYMENT.md

 ### Custom Route Maps

-Add custom route maps in `frr.conf.j2` for advanced routing policies.
+Add custom route maps in `frr.conf.j2` for advanced routing policies or use the `route_filters` configuration section.

 ## References